osic/ref-impl/documents/osic-deploy.rst

    .. note::

-      Depending on your keyboard configuration, ensure that you have the `Fx` keys enabled as standard function keys.
+      Depending on your keyboard configuration, ensure that you have the `Fn` keys enabled as standard function keys.

 #.
 Dismiss the ``Expert mode`` menu by hitting the `Esc` key.